Ultrasound-Guided Capsular Hydrodistension for Adhesive Capsulitis (Frozen Shoulder)

 Local anesthesia of the needle track (and in some cases intra-articular) is performed beforehand using 3 ml of mepivacaine 1%.

-It's easier reaching the capsule from posterior view.
-But it can also be performed from anterior view at the rotator cuff interval.
+It is easier to reach the capsule from a posterior approach, although it can also be performed from an anterior approach at the rotator cuff interval.
+Ultrasound guidance provides:

 - Real-time visualization of the needle and anatomical structures